4wayhandshake/4wayhandshake.github.io/content/walkthrough/trick.md

 3. From my attacker machine, make a bunch of failed login attempts as fast as possible using my python script

-4. :pray: pray for reverse shell
+4. 🙏 pray for reverse shell

 5. If I get it, quickly grab the flag.
 I need to be faster than the anacron job that overwrites ``/etc/fail2ban``.

-Performing the above steps worked perfectly! :tada: root shell acquired!
+Performing the above steps worked perfectly! 🎉 root shell acquired!

 ![got_root](got_root.png)

 ... for like 5 whole seconds.
-Then the connection was terminated :disappointed:
+Then the connection was terminated 😞

 So to get a ***persistent*** root shell, I repeated the above steps.
 This time quickly copying-over root's ssh key into a place michael can access: